cryptolake/tunihack_submission/README.md

 ## AI

 For the AI i simulated a SVM with keras we got satisfactory results but i believe a bigger dataset would help alot.

+## How to run

+make sure to have the correct .env and run `flask --app main run`